-From an early age Cavem has had a deep connection to environmental activism and food justice.
-Raised in Denver’s Five Points district, often referred to as the Harlem of the West, his interest for gardening and hip hop helped him resist the snares of gang lifestyle.
+From an early age, Cavem has been deeply connected to environmental activism and food justice.
+Raised in Denver’s Five Points district, often referred to as the Harlem of the West, his interest in gardening and hip hop helped him resist the snares of gang lifestyle.
 Becoming vegan at age 14, he said he felt a calling to speak about these issues in his songs, “especially since most of the neighborhoods considered food deserts were people of color.”
 His 2007 debut single “Wheatgrass” with rapper Stic.
-Man of Dead Prez hit top ten on the charts in Spain and introduced him to the public as an OG (Organic Gardener).
-It led to his 2010 debut album The Teacher’s Lounge, followed by 2012’s The Produce Section, which featured collaborations with Speech from Arrested Development, Drummi Zeb from The Wailers, and Sa-Roc.
-Part album, part curriculum, The Produce Section offered lessons on organic gardening, plant-based recipes and alternate uses of energy.
+Man of Dead Prez hit the top ten on the charts in Spain and introduced him to the public as an OG (Organic Gardener).
+It led to his 2010 debut album, The Teacher’s Lounge, followed by 2012’s The Produce Section, which featured collaborations with Speech from Arrested Development, Drummi Zeb from The Wailers, and Sa-Roc.
+Part album, part curriculum, The Produce Section offered lessons on organic gardening, plant-based recipes, and alternate energy uses.

 “Factory farms have destroyed the Amazon rainforest.
 Pesticides and herbicides have destroyed our soil and microorganisms and contaminated our water.
-Our oceans are becoming acidic and we are losing the coral reefs.
+Our oceans are becoming acidic, and we are losing the coral reefs.
 I hope my lyrics will inspire and educate.
 And I hope the seeds will be planted, literally.”